Xinjie Lu* Pages 5159 - 5174 ( 16 )

-Background: Angiopoietin-like proteins (ANGPTLs) are structurally related to the angiopoietins.
-Total of eight ANGPTLs (from ANGPTL1 to ANGPTL8) have been identified so far.
+Background: Angiopoietin-Like Proteins (ANGPTLs) are structurally related to the angiopoietins.
+A total of eight ANGPTLs (from ANGPTL1 to ANGPTL8) have been identified so far.
 Most ANGPTLs possess multibiological functions on lipid metabolism, atherosclerosis, and cancer.
-Among them, ANGPTL3 has been shown to regulate the levels of very low-density lipoprotein (VLDL) made by the liver and play a crucial role in human lipoprotein metabolism.
+Among them, ANGPTL3 has been shown to regulate the levels of Very Low-Density Lipoprotein (VLDL) made by the liver and play a crucial role in human lipoprotein metabolism.

 Method: A systematic appraisal of ANGPTLs was conducted, focusing on the main features of ANGPTL3 that has a significant role in atherosclerosis.